Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 • Binoculars: A pair with 8x42 magnification works great for spotting wolves in Lamar Valley.

-• Spotting scope: If you don't own one, book a guided trip—most guides bring professional scopes.
+• Spotting scope: If you don't own one, book a guided trip as most guides bring professional scopes.

 • Camera gear: Long lenses (300mm+) capture distant animals; bring spare batteries since the cold drains them quickly.